A Unified Perspective on the Dynamics of Deep Transformers: Proofs of Section

-As $X$ is a complete metric space, which derives from the proof of Lemma \ref{lem:complete_space}, we can follow the exact same steps as in the previous subsection, and conclude that problem (\ref{eq:transf_eq}) is well-posed even for continuous time-depending parameters $A$ and $V$.
+As $X$ is a complete metric space, which derives from the proof of Lemma \ref{lem:complete_space}, we can follow the exact same steps as in the previous subsection, and conclude that problem (\ref{eq:transf_eq}) is well-posed even for integrable time-dependent parameters $A$ and $V$.